someengineering/resoto.com/docs/README.md

 Resoto indexes resources, captures dependencies, and maps out your infrastructure in an understandable [graph](./concepts/graph).
 The graph contains metrics for each [resource](./reference/data-models).

-Developers and SREs can search the graph with a [query language](./reference/cli/query), and create alerting and clean-up [workflows](./concepts/automation/workflow.md).
+Developers and SREs can search the graph with a [query language](./reference/cli/query), and create alerting and cleanup [workflows](./concepts/automation/workflow.md).

 Metrics can be aggregated and exported to a time-series database such as [Prometheus](https://prometheus.io).